PrivSec-dev/privsec.dev/content/posts/android/Android Tips.md

 ```bash
 adb shell settings delete global captive_portal_mode
 ```

+## Enable Secure Exec Spawning

+GrapheneOS and DivestOS have the option to spawn fresh processes when launching applications instead of using the traditional Zygote spawning model.
+You can read more about this [here](https://grapheneos.org/usage#exec-spawning).

+On GrapheneOS, this feature is enabled by default.
+On DivestOS, it is not enabled by default, and you should enable it in **Settings** → **Security** → **Enable secure app spawning**.

+## Restrict USB Peripherals

+USB peripherals should be disabled or set to only be allowed when the device is unlocked if possible.

+On GrapheneOS, you can adjust this settings in **Settings** → **Security** → **USB accessories**.
+The OS defaults to "Allow new USB peripherals when unlocked".

+On DivestOS, you can adjust this settings in **Settings** → **Privacy** → **Trust** → **Restrict USB**.
+The OS defaults to "Always allow USB connections", and you should change it to one of the two other options as mentioned above.

 ## Media Access
 Quite a few applications allow you to "share" a file with them for media upload.
 If you want to, for example, tweet a picture to Twitter, do not grant Twitter access to your "media and photos", because it will have access to all of your pictures then.
 Instead, go to your file manager (documentsUI), hold onto the picture, then share it with Twitter.